 Nuryanti, W., 1998.
 Scale and locational effects on tourism multipliers: tourism and regional development in Indonesia.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|